SvenWesterlaken/mongo4j/README.md

 These are great solutions, but I've found myself not fully satisfied by these.
 The doc manager, for example, needs another application layer to install and run it.
 The other two solutions were either out of date or needed a manual form of maintaining the graphs in neo4j.
 That's why I decided to give my own ideas a shot in the form of a mongoose plugin.

-Although mongo4j doesn't cover changes outside the mongoose context [_yet_](https://docs.mongodb.com/manual/changeStreams/), it still automatically updates, removes and adds graphs according to the given schema configuration.
+Mongo4J automatically updates, removes and adds graphs according to the given schema configuration.
 In addition to this it adds extra functions to access the graphs from the models through mongoose.
 This way, there is no need to keep two different approaches to the neo4j-database.

 ## Installation